BSc(Hons) MBBS MD FRCS FRCS(Gen)

 I am a keen triathlete and cyclist.
 I have raced in many triathlons, up to and including the Ironman, but now concentrate on cycling events where I raise money for charities such as Wateraid, SCOPE and cancer charities.

 I was part of the medical support for the 2012 Olympic Triathlon race.

-I am married to Polly and we have two children, Arabella and Sachin.
+I have two children, Arabella and Sachin.